Microsoft Negotiations

 Microsoftโ€™s pricing isnโ€™t just about a dollar figure โ€“ many levers can affect the value you get.
 Here are tactics to improve your effective pricing:

-• Volume and Growth Leverage: Microsoft offers deeper discounts for larger volumes, so consider how you can consolidate or increase your spend with Microsoft to reach the next discount tier.
+• Volume and Growth Leverage: Microsoft offers deeper discounts for larger volumes.
+Consider consolidating or increasing your spend with Microsoft to reach the next discount tier.
 Under EA, know the thresholds (Level A = 500; B = 2,400; C = 6,000; D = 15,000+ users).
 If youโ€™re near a threshold, highlight that: โ€œWe have 2,300 users now and expect to hit 2,500 next year, which would qualify us for Level B pricing โ€“ weโ€™d like Level B discounting in this dealโ€.
 Similarly, bundle those discussions if you are considering rolling out additional Microsoft services (e.g., upgrading more users to E5, deploying Dynamics 365, etc.).
 For example: โ€œIf we commit to moving 500 more users to E5 in the next 12 months, we expect a 20% discount on those licensesโ€.
 Microsoft will weigh the promise of more licenses (and revenue) in the future, often approving a concession now to secure that commitment.
 Always tie discount requests to concrete growth or volume numbers, strengthening your case.

 • Multi-Year and Upfront Commitments: Microsoft may offer better pricing if you commit to a longer or larger upfront purchase.
-Under EA, you already have a 3-year term, but you could negotiate an even deeper discount in exchange for pre-paying for all 3 years upfront or committing to not decreasing your license count at renewal.
+Under EA, you already have a 3-year term, but you could negotiate an even deeper discount in exchange for pre-paying for all three years upfront or committing not to decrease your license count at renewal.
 Under MCA, you might volunteer to sign a 3-year price commitment (even though MCA is flexible) to persuade Microsoft to give EA-like discounts.
-For instance: โ€œWeโ€™ll sign a 3-year MCA with a minimum of 1,000 E5 users each year, but we need a 15% discount in return.โ€ Be cautious with this approach โ€“ only lock in if youโ€™re fairly certain about your needs, because flexibility is one of MCAโ€™s perks.
+For instance: โ€œWeโ€™ll sign a 3-year MCA with a minimum of 1,000 E5 users each year, but we need a 15% discount in return.โ€ Be cautious with this approach โ€“ only lock in if youโ€™re fairly certain about your needs, as flexibility is one of MCAโ€™s key benefits.
 Also, ensure any multi-year commitment includes price holds (no annual increases).

-• Competitive Alternatives: While Microsoft 365 is hard to replace entirely, selective competition can bolster your negotiation.
+• Competitive Alternatives: Although Microsoft 365 is difficult to replace entirely, selective competition can strengthen your negotiation position.
 If Google Workspace, Zoom, Slack, or other solutions are viable for part of your environment, get quotes or reference pricing from those vendors.
 Even if you donโ€™t intend to switch, Microsoftโ€™s team will be more inclined to offer concessions if they sense a credible competitive threat.
 For example, if Power BI sees a 25% price hike, involve Tableau (Salesforce) in discussions โ€“ Salesforce might eagerly offer a deal, and you can relay that to Microsoft.
 Likewise, mention if youโ€™re evaluating alternative voice/UCaaS platforms in response to a Teams Phone price increase.
-The goal isnโ€™t necessarily to switch, but to create leverage: Microsoft knows that losing even part of the footprint (e.g., you moving telephony or analytics elsewhere) is a revenue loss and a foothold for a competitor.
+The goal isnโ€™t necessarily to switch, but to create leverage: Microsoft knows that losing even part of its footprint (e.g., if you move telephony or analytics elsewhere) is a revenue loss and a foothold for a competitor.
 They may counter by adjusting their pricing or bundling to keep you all-in.

-• Bundling and Cross-Product Deals: Microsoftโ€™s vast product portfolio can be advantageous.
-If you have spent in Azure, Dynamics 365, or other Microsoft products, use that in the negotiation.
+• Bundling and Cross-Product Deals: Microsoftโ€™s vast product portfolio can be a significant advantage.
+If you have spent on Azure, Dynamics 365, or other Microsoft products, use that in the negotiation.
 Microsoft often views the โ€œwhole accountโ€.
-A concession in one area might be granted if they see potential growth in another.
-For instance, if you commit to a certain Azure consumption (Azure Monetary Commitment), you might negotiate better Office 365 pricing or vice versa.
-Microsoft also sometimes offers investment funds or credits for large deals โ€“ e.g., an Azure credit fund equal to 10% of your Azure spend if you renew M365 at a certain level.
+A concession in one area might be granted if there is potential for growth in another.
+For instance, if you commit to a certain level of Azure consumption (Azure Monetary Commitment), you may be able to negotiate better Office 365 pricing or vice versa.
+Microsoft also occasionally offers investment funds or credits for large deals โ€“ for example, an Azure credit fund equal to 10% of your Azure spend if you renew M365 at a specific level.
 Ask about such programs; they are not always advertised.
 If you discuss multiple product families, ensure you get a holistic discount, not just shifting costs around.

-• Concessions Beyond Direct Price: Sometimes, youโ€™ll hit a ceiling on how far Microsoft will reduce the per-user cost.
+• Concessions Beyond Direct Price: Sometimes, youโ€™ll reach a limit on how far Microsoft can reduce the per-user cost.
 Then, shift the discussion to value-added concessions: ask for things that lower your total cost or improve the deal’s value.
 Examples include: free extended trials of new products (e.g. โ€œThrow in 6 months of Microsoft 365 Copilot for our first 100 usersโ€), free add-on licenses for secondary features (Microsoft at times included Audio Conferencing or a limited number of Phone System licenses at no charge in E3/E5 deals), or service credits for deployment and training.
-Microsoft also has programs for FastTrack and adoption funding, which ensures you get the maximum available to help roll out the tech (which youโ€™d otherwise pay a consultant for).
-These items might not appear on the quote, but have real dollar value.
-For instance, getting Microsoft or a partner to provide $50K worth of deployment services or support as part of the agreement can offset your costs, effectively increasing your savings if direct discounts have maxed out.
+Microsoft also offers programs such as FastTrack and adoption funding, which ensure you receive the maximum available support to help roll out the technology (which youโ€™d otherwise pay a consultant for).
+These items may not appear on the quote, but they have a real dollar value.
+For instance, obtaining Microsoft or a partner to provide $ 50,000 worth of deployment services or support as part of the agreement can offset your costs, effectively increasing your savings if direct discounts have been maximized.
 Always ask: โ€œAre there any incentive funds, partner investments, or other programs that can help us here?โ€ Use every angle to extract value.

 4. Engaging Microsoftโ€™s Negotiation Process